AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 - Instances in tier #2 must communicate with tier #3.
 What should you do?

 A. 1.
-Create an ingress firewall rule with the following settings: ג€¢ Targets: all instances ג€¢ Source filter: IP ranges (with the range set to 10.0.2.0/24) ג€¢ Protocols: allow all 2.
-Create an ingress firewall rule with the following settings: ג€¢ Targets: all instances ג€¢ Source filter: IP ranges (with the range set to 10.0.1.0/24) ג€¢ Protocols: allow all
+Create an ingress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.2.0/24) `¢ Protocols: allow all 2.
+Create an ingress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.1.0/24) `¢ Protocols: allow all
 B. 1.
-Create an ingress firewall rule with the following settings: ג€¢ Targets: all instances with tier #2 service account ג€¢ Source filter: all instances with tier #1 service account ג€¢ Protocols: allow TCP:8080 2.
-Create an ingress firewall rule with the following settings: ג€¢ Targets: all instances with tier #3 service account ג€¢ Source filter: all instances with tier #2 service account ג€¢ Protocols: allow TCP: 8080
+Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #2 service account `¢ Source filter: all instances with tier #1 service account `¢ Protocols: allow TCP:8080 2.
+Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #3 service account `¢ Source filter: all instances with tier #2 service account `¢ Protocols: allow TCP: 8080
 C. 1.
-Create an ingress firewall rule with the following settings: ג€¢ Targets: all instances with tier #2 service account ג€¢ Source filter: all instances with tier #1 service account ג€¢ Protocols: allow all 2.
-Create an ingress firewall rule with the following settings: ג€¢ Targets: all instances with tier #3 service account ג€¢ Source filter: all instances with tier #2 service account ג€¢ Protocols: allow all
+Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #2 service account `¢ Source filter: all instances with tier #1 service account `¢ Protocols: allow all 2.
+Create an ingress firewall rule with the following settings: `¢ Targets: all instances with tier #3 service account `¢ Source filter: all instances with tier #2 service account `¢ Protocols: allow all
 D. 1.
-Create an egress firewall rule with the following settings: ג€¢ Targets: all instances ג€¢ Source filter: IP ranges (with the range set to 10.0.2.0/24) ג€¢ Protocols: allow TCP: 8080 2.
-Create an egress firewall rule with the following settings: ג€¢ Targets: all instances ג€¢ Source filter: IP ranges (with the range set to 10.0.1.0/24) ג€¢ Protocols: allow TCP: 8080
+Create an egress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.2.0/24) `¢ Protocols: allow TCP: 8080 2.
+Create an egress firewall rule with the following settings: `¢ Targets: all instances `¢ Source filter: IP ranges (with the range set to 10.0.1.0/24) `¢ Protocols: allow TCP: 8080

 **Answer: B**